UPDATE: Ordinance up for public hearing

 - The waiver may be extended if the Board holds a public hearing and finds a public health

 emergency continues to exist.
-The waiver could be extended for an additional six (6)
+The waiver can be extended for an additional six (6)

 - As proposed, any requirement may be waived at the discretion of the Director or designee